Everyday heroes inspire action in a moving and illustrated experience.

 - Ongoing site support and maintenance

-While choosing paths for the ten characters, each interactive display novel shows how the actions of individuals, churches, communities and governments can create agents of hope and love for those in need.
+While choosing paths for the ten characters, each large-scale digital screen reveals how the actions of individuals, churches, communities and governments can create agents of hope and love for those in need.

-Through the rest of the exhibition design, spaces are grouped around four content areas – Beginnings, Health, Education and diverse Ministries.
+Through the rest of the exhibition, spaces are grouped around four content areas – Beginnings, health, education and diverse ministries.
 In each space, a range of historically significant objects, imagery, text and technology tell the story.

 Disadvantage is mapped across Australia by region, age, gender, life stage and socio-economic status.